The German‑Russian Year

 Logo of the Germany Year in Russia

-For a whole year, Germany and Russia are together hosting events under the slogan “Germany and Russia – shaping the future together” in the fields of culture, education, research, politics and business.
+For a whole year, Germany and Russia together hosted events under the slogan “Germany and Russia –shaping the future together” in the fields of culture, education, research, politics and business.
 Further exciting projects are planned in the field of cultural relations.
 This summer will see the launch of a year of German language and literature in Russia and a parallel year of Russian language and literature in Germany, both of which will run until the summer of 2015.

-Since the launch of the German‑Russian Year in June 2012, numerous projects have been carried out and documented.
-You can find out more about these projects on the websites of the Germany Year in Russia and the Russia Year in Germany:
+More information about the events and projects of the Germany Year can be found on the website of the Germany Year in Russia and the Russia Year in Germany: